chisqrd/qs-monitoring/README.md

 #### WebApp already exists
 FunctionApp names have to be universally unique.
 You can update the deployment on an existing functionapp, provided that you are using the same resourcegroup.

+#### Keyvault already exists
+Although not required, this script uses the same region same resource group for the keyvault.

 ### I'd like to check if my function is working
 You can locate the log file of your deployment under the ./logs folder.
 To check whether or not your function is functioning properly, you can go to Azure portal and search for your